abinit/abinit/doc/tutorial/tdepes.md

 ### Possible issue while converging your calculations

-If you use an extremely fine q-point grid, the acoustic phonon frequencies for q-points close to Γ will be wrongly determined by Abinit.
+If you use an extremely fine q-point grid, the acoustic phonon frequencies for q-points close to $\Gamma$ will be wrongly determined by Abinit.
 Indeed in order to have correct phonon frequencies, you have to impose the acousting sum rule with anaddb and [[asr@anaddb]].
 Since this feature is not available in the python script, we have to reject the